tomatitito/code-walkthrough-mcp/README.md

 Ask your LLM to analyze the code:

 ```
-Please analyze this codebase and provide JSON with this structure:
+Please analyze this codebase and provide a JSON response with the following structure:

 {
   "summary": {